Give Us a Sign

 Watch the Credits

 Think of the fridges of your life for one moment.
 Have they been covered with things?
+And do we not smile when a child takes its first steps?

 Yes and yes.
 Throughout life, we find it important to recognize and celebrate worthwhile behavior.

 We put the picture on our fridge.
 We hug our child in pride.
-Let’s acknowledge that the movie that moves you is a special thing, too; a miraculous team effort much harder and more impressive than you can imagine.
-Let’s give credit where credit is due.
+Let’s acknowledge that the movie that moves us is a special thing, too; a miraculous team effort much harder and more impressive to effect than we can imagine.

 stixpicks reviews are different